ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 A Mail Receiver receives an email with:

-Author Domain
-: example.com
+* Author Domain: example.com

-RFC5321.MailFrom domain
-: example.com
+* RFC5321.MailFrom Domain: example.com

-DKIM signature d=
-: signing.example.com
+* DKIM-Authenticated Identifier: signing.example.com

-In this example, \_dmarc.example.com and \_dmarc.signing.example.com both have DMARC Policy Records while \_dmarc.com does not.
+In this example, "\_dmarc.example.com" and "\_dmarc.signing.example.com" both have DMARC Policy Records while "\_dmarc.com" does not.
 If SPF or DKIM yield pass results, they still have to be aligned to support a DMARC pass.
-Since not all domains are the same, if the alignment is relaxed then the tree walk is performed to determine the Organizational Domain for each:
+Since not all domains are the same, if the alignment is relaxed then the tree walk is performed to determine the Organizational Domain for each.

-For the Author Domain, query \_dmarc.example.com and \_dmarc.com; example.com is the last element of the DNS tree with a DMARC Policy Record, so it is the Organizational Domain for example.com.
+To determine the Organizational Domain for the Author Domain, query "\_dmarc.example.com" and "\_dmarc.com"; "example.com" is the last element of the DNS tree with a DMARC Policy Record, so it is the Organizational Domain for "example.com".

-For the RFC5321.MailFrom domain, the Organizational Domain already found for example.com is example.com, so SPF is aligned.
+For the RFC5321.MailFrom domain, the Organizational Domain already found for "example.com" is "example.com", so SPF is aligned.

+To determine the Organizational Domain for the DKIM-Authenticated Identifier, query "\_dmarc.signing.example.com", "\_dmarc.example.com", and "\_dmarc.com".
-For the DKIM signing domain, query \_dmarc.signing.example.com, \_dmarc.example.com, and \_dmarc.com.
-Both signing.example.com and example.com have DMARC Policy Records, but example.com is the highest element in the tree with a DMARC Policy Record (it has the fewest labels), so example.com is the Organizational Domain.
+Both "signing.example.com" and "example.com" have DMARC Policy Records, but "example.com" is the highest element in the tree with a DMARC Policy Record (it has the fewest labels), so "example.com" is the Organizational Domain.
 Since this is also the Organizational Domain for the Author Domain, DKIM is aligned for relaxed alignment.